Jamaica station: AirTrain station

 The Jamaica AirTrain JFK station, located in an enclosed glass structure to the south of the LIRR platforms, has 2 tracks and 1 island platform.
 It is accessed by escalator or elevator from street level as well as via an enclosed bridge connecting it to the LIRR station.
 Unlike the LIRR platforms, the AirTrain JFK platforms are entirely enclosed and feature platform screen doors, which help the station maintain a constant temperature and prevent passengers from falling onto the tracks.
 An array of sensors detect a train's position on the track, and only when it is properly aligned will the train's doors open.
 This enables the AirTrain to use automatic train operation.

 The platform measures approximately 240 ft.
 The next stop to the south is Federal Circle, followed by the six JFK airline terminal stops.
 West of the station the track curves to the left and runs south, above the Van Wyck Expressway.
 Since it is owned by the Port Authority of New York and New Jersey, it uses a separate fare control from the LIRR.
 Passengers must pay their fare when either entering or leaving the station, as this station and Howard Beach are the only stations where fares are collected.
-MetroCard vending machines are located on both sides of fare control.
+MetroCard vending machines were located on both sides of fare control, but were removed in 2026 due to the retirement of the MetroCard.
+These were replaced with OMNY machines.